velio-io/collet/README.md

     - `:data` - what part of the data should be treated as an task output
     - `:next` - responds to the question: should the iteration continue?

 The most interesting part here is the `:iterator` key.
-It allows you to iterate over the data and execute the actions multiple times.
+It allows you to iterate over the data and execute actions multiple times.
 The `:data` key is a path to the specific part of the task state that should be treated as an output.
 The value of the `:data` key should be a "path vector" (think of it as a vector for `get-in` Clojure function).
 It might look like this: